Open-Hexagon/oh3ui/README.md

 The anchor is set using `state.anchor.x` and `state.anchor.y` it is initialized at 0 0 every frame.
 These values are factors from 0 to 1. (could set it outside the range but that doesn't really make any sense.)
 They determine how far the element is moved from the position where it would be if x and y correspond to the top left corner.

 So an anchor of 1 and 1 would move it left and up exactly by its own width and height which causes the x and y position to correspond to the bottom right corner.
 Similarly 1 and 0 would correspond to the top right corner and 0 and 1 to the bottom left one.

 Now the interesting part is that you can also use values between 0 and 1 e.g. 0.5.
 A value of 0.5 would move it by half its width/height, so an anchor of 0.5 and 0.5 would result in x and y corresponding to the center of the element.
 ### Text
 Löve has its own options for text, these are exposed through `state.text_wraplimit` and `state.text_align`.

 Wraplimit does what you'd expect, it wraps the text if its width becomes greater than the specified amount.

 Text align is either "left", "center" or "right" and aligns the text (including wrapped lines) to the width given by `state.width` this means that it may have unexpected results if used together with anchor or auto resizing.

 Auto resizing is something that certain elements e.g. labels do to set `state.width` and `state.height` to their own values, which is useful for e.g. drawing a rectangular border around text.
 However this is sometimes not wanted so it can be disabled by setting `state.allow_automatic_resizing` to false

 ## State
 All previous examples have been fully stateless.
 However any sufficiently advanced GUI has to have state to e.g. store for how long the user has been hovering a button for an animation or where the current scroll position is etc.

 In C many imguis do this by passing a reference to an often local static variable (In c one can define a variable inside a function that keeps its value across function calls using the static keyword).

 Now lua does not allow us to get the reference of any variable.
 However we have a very versatile type that is always passed by reference: the table.

-So now to actually make the inital button example functional we pass a table where the button can store its state (specifically it stores information about hover time to animate a color change as the user is hovering the button)
+So to actually make the inital button example functional we pass a table where the button can store its state (specifically it stores information about hover time to animate a color change as the user is hovering the button)
 ```lua
 local button = require("ui.element.button")